aarond10/epoll_threadpool/README.md

     // Execute a function in 10 seconds time. em.enqueue(bind(&MyFunction), EventManager::currentTime() + 10.0);

-    // Enqueue a function to run after all functions currently running have
-    // completed.
-(Useful for destroying objects that might be in use at the
-    // time you want to delete them.) em.enqueueAfter(bind(&MyCleanupFunction));

     // Stop the event manager's threads.
 This call is optional.
 It will be
     // done if required when the EventManager is destroyed. em.stop();